sheltonsuen/sheltonsuen/README.md

 ## About Me

-I'm a experienced software engineer, mostly foused on the front-end area✨ .
+I'm a experienced software engineer, mostly foused on the front-end area✨.
 Previousely, I was worked for ❤️ThoughtWorks❤️ as a consultant, right now worked for a 💔start up company💔 as full-stack engineer👨🏻‍💻.

 ### Joined Github since 2015 🐳